kubevirt/kubevirt.github.io/_posts/2023-07-11-KubeVirt-v1-has-landed.md

 ---

-The KubeVirt community is proud to announce the release of KubeVirt v1.0!
+The KubeVirt community is proud to announce the release of [KubeVirt v1.0](https://github.com/kubevirt/kubevirt/releases/tag/v1.0.0)!
 This release demonstrates the accomplishments of the community and user adoption over the years and represents an important milestone for everyone involved.

 ## A brief history
 The KubeVirt project started in Red Hat at the end of 2016, with the question: Can virtual machines (VMs) run in containers and be deployed by Kubernetes?
 It proved to be not only possible, but quickly emerged as a promising solution to the future of virtual machines in the container age.
 KubeVirt joined the [CNCF](https://www.cncf.io/) as a Sandbox project in September 2019, and an Incubating project in April 2022.
-From a handful of people hacking away on a proof of concept, KubeVirt has grown into 45 active repositories, with the primary [kubevirt/kubevirt](https://github.com/kubevirt/kubevirt) repo having 17k commits and almost 1k forks.
+From a handful of people hacking away on a proof of concept, KubeVirt has grown into 45 active repositories, with the primary [kubevirt/kubevirt](https://github.com/kubevirt/kubevirt) repo having 17k commits and 1k forks.

 ## What does v1.0 mean to the community?
 The v1.0 release signifies the incredible growth that the community has gone through in the past six years from an idea to a production-ready Virtual Machine Management solution.
 The next stage with v1.0 is the additional focus on maintaining APIs while continuing to grow the project.
 This has led KubeVirt to adopt community practices from Kubernetes in key parts of the project.